Best KPIs for the equipment rental industry

 Maintenance-to-Income Ratio

-It's obviously not good business to carry machines that consistently need maintenance and often out of commission.
-Revenue is lost, but -- more importantly -- customer satisfaction is highly effected and the potential for that customer to go elsewhere is increased.
+It's obviously not good business to carry machines that consistently need maintenance and are often out of commission.
+Revenue is lost, but — more importantly — customer satisfaction is highly affected, and the potential for that customer to go elsewhere is increased.

 Physical Utilization: Rental days committed to customer/potential rental days